Which of the following statements best describes how the cost of ... | Study Prep in Pearson+

-Which of the following statements best describes how the cost of goods sold (COGS) is determined under the perpetual inventory system compared to the periodic inventory system?
+Which of the following statements best describes how the cost of goods sold (COGS) for Product B is determined under the perpetual inventory system compared to the periodic inventory system?

 A